 Where do they come from?

 Currently, the Butterfly House gets butterflies from Asia and Africa, and the North, South, and Central Americas.
-We receive between 350 and 400 chrysalids (butterfly pupae) every week from butterfly farms and brokers.
-At these farms, the butterflies are carefully breeded and their eggs raised into hungry caterpillars.
+We receive roughly 350 chrysalises (butterfly pupae) every week from butterfly farms and brokers.
+At these farms, the butterflies are carefully bred and their eggs raised into hungry caterpillars.
 The picky caterpillars are fed their appropriate host plants (Monarchs eat only milkweeds, Blue Morphos eat plants in the pea family, etc.) until they are ready to become a chrysalis.
 The farm workers then set aside some of the chrysalids to become the next generation of breeders, while the rest are carefully packed in cotton or styrofoam trays and shipped express to butterfly houses around the world.
-Depending on the time of year, farms can be raising anywhere from a handful to tens of species at a time.
+Depending on the time of year, farms can be raising anywhere from a handful to dozens of species at a time.
 At any given time, the Butterfly House has between 60 and 80 species flying around in the garden.

 Then what happens?

 When our shipments arrive, they are taken into our laboratory and all the chrysalids are carefully inspected by one of our entomologists.
 They are then hung on foam-covered rods and are placed in our emergence chamber, where they continue transforming from a caterpillar to an adult butterfly.
 The incubator is on display for some lucky guests to see the butterflies emerge from their chrysalises in real time.
 It’s a sight to see!